-INVOLVE THE PEOPLE AROUND YOU Rewards and support can also come from family and friends.
+Involve the People Around You Rewards and support can also come from family and friends.
 Tell them about your plan, and ask for their help.
 Encourage them to be active, interested participants.
 Ask them to support you when you set aside time to go running or avoid second helpings at Thanksgiving dinner.
-You may have to remind them not to do things that make you "break training" and not to be hurt if you have to refuse something when they forget.
 To help friends and family members who will be involved in your program respond appropriately, you may want to create a specific list of dos and don'ts.
-Getting encouragement, support, and praise from important people in your life can powerfully reinforce the new behavior you're trying to adopt.